New Year’s Eve Breaks

 New Year’s in Edinburgh

-Edinburgh’s another classic – no-one does New Year’s quite like the Scots!
-The annual Hogmanay celebrations really are a feast for the eyes – as well as awesome fireworks lighting up the castle, there’s also torch-lit processions, pipe bands and the famous vikings of Up Helly Aa.
+Edinburgh’s another classic – no-one does N.Y.E. quite like the Scots!
+The annual Hogmanay celebrations really are a feast for the eyes – as well as awesome fireworks lighting up the castle, there’s also torch-lit processions, pipe bands and the famous Vikings of Up Helly Aa.
 Dance the night away in the street parties, get some delicious scran at the street food stalls and belt out Auld Lang Syne as loud as you can.

 New Year’s in Paris

-New Year’s Eve by the Eiffel Tower with the person you love in your arms, well it doesn’t get more romantic than that.
+N.Y.E. by the Eiffel Tower with your love in your arms, well it doesn’t get more romantic than that.
 The City of Light really is timeless!
 By day you can stroll the beautiful boulevards, snuggle up with a coffee in the traditional cafés or explore classic sights such as Notre Dame and the Louvre – you can even go ice-skating at the Hôtel de Ville!
-Watch the Eiffel Tower light up at midnight as the entire city of Paris takes to the streets.
+Watch the Eiffel Tower light up as the entire city of Paris takes to the streets.
 The Champs-Elysée is at the heart of the party and offers spectacular views of the Eiffel Tower light show.
 The Montmartre street party has a less crowded party as it is a little bit further from the centre.
-You can admire the Paris skyline from the high steps of Sacre Coeur plaza; the Eifil Tower is in perfect view from there.
-The Parisians take New Year’s quite seriously and have no qualms about kissing complete strangers on the street.
+You can admire the Paris skyline from the high steps of Sacre Coeur plaza; the Eiffel Tower is in perfect view from there.
+The Parisians take the celebrations quite seriously and have no qualms about kissing complete strangers on the street.
 Alternatively, you can avoid the streets and take to the river!
 Imagine….sailing down the Seine toasting with a bottle of champers as lights fill the Eiffel Tower and the Paris sky.
-Anyone need a date?
+Does anyone need a date?

 New Year’s in Berlin